faceleg/pagesofinterest.net/_posts/2019-11-06-there-is-no-software-engineering-skill-shortage.md

 **Problem**: For any given technical job advertisement, 5% women applicants is considered winning.

 **Background**: You know diverse teams benefit the business, the health of our field, and society on the whole.
-You've [removed all the unconscious bias from your process](#dont-just-hire-clones).
-But still, 95% of the applicants coming through are male.
+You've [removed all the unconscious bias from your process](#a-clone-army-is-inflexible-and-prone-to-bias).
+But still, 94% of the applicants coming through are male.

 **Solution**: Switch from passive to active recruitment.
 An amazing way to kick this off is to pick an arbitrary point in your hiring process, and require hiring managers to collect a 50/50 mix of male/female CV's before allowing the process to proceed past this point.

 This will force yourself and your hiring managers to be less passive about collecting suitable applicants.
 When I started doing this I found I started having much more direct conversations with recruitment companies.
 I started to understand which recruiters were able to change their process, and which weren't.
 This lead to me reaching deeper into my network for specific leads.
 Ultimately I was forced to form a deeper understanding of the issues facing our industry, and develop the alternative processes I'm documenting here.

 I cannot take credit for this critical suggestion.
-That honour belongs to [Amanda Santos](https://www.linkedin.com/in/amandalsantos/?originalSubdomain=nz), who presented at length on this topic in the 2018 SparkONE Unconference.
+That honour belongs to <a href="https://www.linkedin.com/in/amandalsantos/?originalSubdomain=nz" target="_blank">Amanda Santos</a>, who presented at length on this topic in the 2018 SparkONE Unconference.

 ## Hiring processes often require unrealistic amounts of time from applicants